kritinsinghal/search-processing/README.md

 # nuffsaid coding challenge

-As stated, I have added two files - search_schools.py and count_schools.py.
+As stated, I have added three files - search_schools.py, search_schools1.py and count_schools.py.
 The instruction to run each has been given below.

+Note: search_schools1.py is an algorithm with faster preprocessing time though the search may not be the best.

 ## Running count_schools.py
 1. Clone the repository to your local directory.